PedroBarbosa/VETA/README.md

 This config file maps the tool name to the corresponding annotation field in the VCF.
 It allows to add custom methods, as long as the field exists in the VCF.

-Config file must be a tab-delimited file just like [this one](https://github.com/PedroBarbosa/VETA/blob/master/src/config/tools_config.txt).
+FConfig file must be a tab-delimited file just like [this one](https://github.com/PedroBarbosa/VETA/blob/master/src/config/tools_config.txt).
 Lines starting with '#' are skipped.
 For tools with native support within VETA (listed in the table above, where tool name must be matched), only the 2 columns are required.
 For custom methods, additional columns must be set.
 Column specifications are as following:

 * 1st column - Tool name.